 Valine is the smallest BCAA brother, not the best at protein synthesis; however, it does help with “smooth nervous system and cognitive functioning”.

 The three BCAAs together form a potent combo.
-The benefits supplementing BCAAs before, during, or after an intense workout are numerous:
+The benefits of supplementing BCAAs before, during, or after an intense workout are numerous:

 - Maintain lean muscle mass while you’re off from training.
 Taking BCAA supplements have been found to slow down atrophy in muscles if you take time away from the gym.